How FinTech is Disrupting Banking: In-Depth Overview

 - Encryption.
 In this first step, the payers’ web browser identifies the information it should send to the seller’s server.
 The gateway sends transaction details to the payment processor, which the merchant’s receiving institution uses.

 - Authorization Request.
 A payment processor sends transaction details to the financial institution your card is related to.
 The authorization request is received by the credit card’s giving financial institution and may choose to confirm or delay the transaction.
+Wondering how to accept card payments on your website?
+Check out our guide on how to accept card payment on-site for all the details.

 - Filling the Order.
 The processor sends information between the client, merchant, and the payment gateway in this last step.
 Once this reaction reaches the gateway, it processes the payment.
 The merchant can begin to handle the order once the process is complete.